-- Structuring socially-responsible investments including program-related investments
+- Structuring socially responsible investments, including program-related investments and mission-related investments

-- Development of a for-profit socially responsible business that partners with federal programs to hire up to 50% of its workforce from a population of former substance abusers and formerly incarcerated persons, giving a “second chance” to people who are otherwise largely unemployable.
-The business has been very successful and is now in its third round of financing.
+The business partners with federal programs to hire up to 50% of its workforce from a population of former substance abusers and formerly incarcerated persons giving a “second chance” to people who are otherwise largely unemployable.
+The enterprise has flourished and is now in its third round of financing.

 Professional & Nonprofit Affiliations

-The American Sustainable Business Council Board Member
+The American Sustainable Business Council

-Fourth Sector Network Director
+Fourth Sector Network

-Reynolds Program in Social Entrepreneurship, NYU Legal Advisor
+NYU Reynolds Program in Social Entrepreneurship

 University of California/Hastings College of Law, J.D.